-The Prolog code implementing the external functions must be accessible to the run-time system of PAKCS by putting it into the directory containing the corresponding Curry module or into the system directory pakcshome/curry2prolog/lib_src.
+The Prolog code implementing the external functions must be accessible to the run-time system of PAKCS by putting it into the directory containing the corresponding Curry module or into the system directory $pakcshome/src/lib_src$.
 Then it will be automatically loaded into the run-time environment of each compiled Curry program.